XiUnipd/data_assimilation_GeoMec/sample_input_files/README.md

 ### `solbox/solboxNNN.csv`

+- They are the results given by the Geomechanical model (GEPS3D).
 - First column: `node`.
 - Remaining columns: calendar-year labels and cumulative settlement in metres.
 - Node IDs must be unique and must match `node_to_be_DA.xlsx`.